 Skip to content

 Is There Life On Mars?
-(Part One)
+(Part one)

 Preliminary note: This story is self contained and may not appear to be a part of the MetaStructure at first glance, but maybe it is.
 Because it’s quite long (about 11,000 words) I’m posting it divided in several episodes, but I’ll probably make it available as one ebook, eventually.
 I’m thinking about the technicalities.
 Stay tuned.